List of Newcastle KB United seasons

-Newcastle KB United was an Australian professional association football club based in Newcastle.
+Newcastle KB United was an Australian semi-professional association football club based in Newcastle.
 The club was formed in 1977 and joined the National Soccer League in the 1978 season until they were disbanded from the 1984 National Soccer League and became defunct as Adamstown Rosebud replaced the club for the remainder of the season.
 The club's first team spent seven seasons in the National Soccer League.
 The table details the club's achievements in major competitions, and the top scorers for each season.

 History

 Newcastle KB United entered the National Soccer League in just its second edition in 1978 National Soccer League.
 The club finished 11th of 14 in its inaugural season along with finishing in the semi-finals of the NSL Cup.
 Newcastle KB United came closer to the Finals series spot the next season in 1979 finishing 6th, only a couple points off from the Finals series qualification while also reaching the NSL Cup semi-finals again.
 From this point onwards, attendance numbers started to fall at home games, while the club had also not been able to reach the Finals series for the next four seasons.
 The 1983 season which was the last full season played by the club saw their highest finish in the NSL regular season finishing 5th with no Finals series available.
 In the 1984 season, the club became defunct after playing seven rounds of the 1984 National Soccer League season, and had since then been replaced by another Newcastle club Newcastle Rosebud United for the remainder of the season.